See Creative Writing.

 Full course for one semester.
 In this class we will consider the historical development of selected forms and techniques in the American poetic tradition.
 Poets will include Anne Bradstreet, Walt Whitman, Emily Dickinson, Paul Laurence Dunbar, Ezra Pound, Langston Hughes, Gwendolyn Brooks, Audre Lorde, Sylvia Plath, Li-Young Lee, Elizabeth Alexander, and Luci Tapahonso.
-In addition we will read selections from Aztec sorrow songs, corridos, and the blues.
+In addition, we will read selections from Aztec sorrow songs, corridos, and the blues.
 This course is designed to introduce students to the fundamental elements of a poem, such as rhythm, diction, imagery, metaphor, tone, form, speaker, and audience.
 The course will emphasize close reading of the texts, and there will be frequent writing assignments.
 Prerequisite: Humanities 110 or sophomore standing.
 Lecture-conference.
+Not offered 2018–19.

 English 242 - Introduction to Drama

 Full course for one semester.
 As with its nine previous iterations, this course looks at European drama in its social and political context in a limited time frame from the perspective of different countries.
 In this version, we will be covering the late 1970s and early 1980s.
 Probable authors will include Heiner Müller, Caryl Churchill, and Brian Friel.
 Prerequisite: sophomore standing.
 Conference.